Stabilizations of $\mathbb{E}_\infty$ Operads and $p$-Adic Stable Homotopy Theory: The Cohomology Operations I

 For comparison, in the unstable case, via the description of $\mathpzc{E}^\dagger(2)$ above and another easy calculation, we have that the homology of $\mathpzc{E}^\dagger(2)/\Sigma_2$, consists of exactly a unique $\F_2$ generator in each non-positive degree:

-In fact, we will see below that it is exactly the generators of these equivariant arity $2$ homologies that give rise to the cohomology operations, and moreover, that the existence of generators in positive degrees in the stable case results in a stability property of these operations.
-We will also see that the higher arity equivariant cohomologies correspond to iterated operations and that the total equivariant cohomology is highly non-trivial, despite the trivial non-equivariant cohomology. $\vert\vert$ \end{Remark}
+In fact, we will see below that it is exactly the generators of these equivariant arity two homologies that give rise to the cohomology operations (see Definition~\ref{def:e_d^un_and_e_d^st} and Proposition~\ref{prop:opsalgEstconstrp=2}), and moreover, that the existence of generators in positive degrees in the stable case results in a stability property of these operations (see Remark~\ref{rmk:stable_vs_unstable_ops}).
+We will also see that the higher arity equivariant cohomologies correspond to iterated operations (see the filtrations of $\mathrm{H}^\bullet((\Sigma^k\mathbf{E}^\dagger)X)$ and $\mathcal{F}_k$ in Section~\ref{subsec:cohomologies_of_free_algebras_over_the_stable_operads}) and that the total equivariant cohomology is highly non-trivial, despite the trivial non-equivariant cohomology (see Remark~\ref{rmk:eqhomnontrivial}). \customendremark \end{Remark}